anugrah0405/gemini_frontend_clone_assignment/README.md

 ## Deployment

 1. Push to GitHub and connect to Vercel (recommended) or Netlify.
-2. On Vercel, import the repository and the default settings will work for Next.js App Router.
+2. On Vercel, import the repository and the default settings will work for Next.js App Router except the install command.
+Use `npm install --legacy-peer-deps`

-## Remaining / optional improvements

-- Convert all timestamp types to strict `string` in types (simpler and more consistent).
-Currently types accept `string | Date` for gradual migration.
-- Add automated tests for UI flows (React Testing Library) and unit tests for hooks.
-- E2E tests via Playwright to validate keyboard flows and message behaviors.
-- Cleaning up and compressing stored messages for a production-ready app.

 ## Notes

 This project is intentionally client-side and simulates backend actions (OTP, AI replies) for assignment/demo purposes.
 No real OTP or AI services are integrated.

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).